databricks/koalas/docs/source/user_guide/transform_apply.rst

   :width: 350
   :align: center

-There are more details such as the type inference and preventing its performence panality.
+There are more details such as the type inference and preventing its performance panality.
 Please refer the API documentations.